-Stocks accelerated their drop on Tuesday as mixed economic data fed worries that the economic recovery may be anemic, while Best Buy's disappointing results pointed to a still weak consumer.
+Stocks accelerated their drop on Tuesday as mixed economic data fed worries that the economic recovery may be anemic, while Best Buy's

 While a rebound in May housing starts pointed to some stabilization in that sector and a smaller-than-expected rise in producer prices suggested inflation pressures were muted, another report showed industrial production logged a steeper-than-expected slide last month.